blairanderson/serverlessconsultants/plugins/fullstack-serverless.md

 - Free SSL using AWS CertificateManager
 - No CORS needed
-- Enables CDN caching of resources - so you don't waste Lambda invocations or API Gateway traffic for serving static files (just set proper Cache-Control in API responses)
+- Enables CDN caching of resources - so you don't waste Lambda invocations or API Gateway traffic for serving static files (just [set Cache-Control headers](https://serverless.com/framework/docs/providers/aws/events/apigateway/#custom-response-headers) in API responses)
 - Much more CloudWatch statistics of API usage (like bandwidth metrics)
 - Real world [access log](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/AccessLogs.html) - out of the box, API Gateway currently does not provide any kind of real "apache-like" access logs for your invocations
 - [Web Application Firewall](https://aws.amazon.com/waf/) support - enable AWS WAF to protect your API from security threats